neoforged/Documentation/docs/inventories/transactions.md

 # Transactions

 Transactions are a NeoForged-added system for managing the communication between different inventories transferring their contents.
-Each transfer is managed through three basic concepts: the `Resource`s being transferred, the `ResourceHandler`s representing the inventory, and the `Transaction` facilitating the communication.
+Each transfer is managed through three basic concepts: the `Resource`s being transferred, the `ResourceHandler`s representing the inventories, and the `Transaction` facilitating the communication.

 ## Resources